brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 |  Aarch64 (Graviton3) | Ubuntu 24.04 LTS | 13s | **12s** |
 |  Aarch64 (Graviton4) | Ubuntu 24.04 LTS | **11s** | **11s** |

 The bigger the machine learning library is, the more likely its deployability is restricted.
-For example, on a machine with Alpine Linux, micrograd still runs, as it _only_ depends on Python and NumPy, while the other libraries cannot be made.
+For example, on a machine with Alpine Linux, micrograd still runs, as it _only_ depends on Python and NumPy, while the other libraries are not available.

 ## References
 Introduction to Derivatives, Math is Fun, [https://www.mathsisfun.com/calculus/derivatives-introduction.html](https://www.mathsisfun.com/calculus/derivatives-introduction.html)